copleykj/meteor-typed-model/README.md

 ```

 Both packages use the same underlying allow/deny mechanism, so your existing allow/deny rules should work with minimal changes.
 The main difference is that validation happens automatically without calling `attachSchema()`.

+See the [Migration Guide](docs/MIGRATION.md) for detailed migration instructions.

 ## Running Tests